 Why It Matters So Much

-After SCI, regular activity improves heart health, endurance, and bone density, helps with weight, reduces spasticity, and supports mental health.
-It also directly counteracts the elevated cardiometabolic risk that comes with the post-injury metabolism drop (see nutrition).
-In short, fitness is preventive medicine — arguably more important after SCI than before.
+After SCI, regular activity improves heart health, endurance, and muscle, helps with weight, reduces spasticity, and supports mental health.
+It also counteracts the elevated cardiometabolic risk that comes with the post-injury metabolism drop (see nutrition).
+Fitness is preventive medicine — arguably more important after SCI than before.

 How Much to Aim For